tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 jekyll new .
 ```

-The generated `Gemfile` contained a lot comments and Windows specific tweaks, so
+The generated `Gemfile` contained a lot of comments and Windows specific tweaks, so
 I stripped that back to

 ```ruby